 'The Dartmoor picture is taken on the East Dart just below Cut Hill.
 The intention was to walk to Cut Hill.
 We didn't make it.'
 (Quote from Barty Hotchkiss)

-If anyone can help with identifying anyone in the pictures please contact me at the email address below.
+If anyone can help with identifying anyone in the pictures, or has any memories of those days please contact me at the email address below.